nadirabid/exercise_parser/README.md

 #### Done

+- [x] Pick a new app color - annoying work
+- [x] WorkoutEditor: Create a view/input to allow naming the working (also pick a default name)
+- [x] WorkoutEditor: timer looks ugly - annoying work
 - [x] FeedView: if could not parse - show raw string - needed fosho
 - [x] FeedView: show total time of workout
 - [x] Add header in FeedView - currently it scrolls past the notch